 Foot and ankle health is key to maintaining overall health and well being.
-This load bearing activity the healthy foot and ankle afford is key in maintaining the integrity of the musculoskeletal system – which is key to maintaining quality of life.
+Having a healthy foot and ankle helps to maintain the integrity of the musculoskeletal system – which is key to maintaining quality of life.
 Mobility is essential for longevity.

 - Level of uncontrolled hyperglycemia

 - Inability to offload the affected region of the foot

 - Presence of infection

 The diminished sensation associated with peripheral neuropathy (nerve damage present in 80% of foot ulcer patients with diabetes, causing weakness and numbness), increases risk of neglected injuries and fractures.
 This begins as overloading of the skin, which eventually leads to severe ulceration that fails to heal.
 Progressive weakening, much of which goes unnoticed as numbness often masks the extent of the problem, results in progressive weakening and degeneration of the limb.